A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Preliminaries

 \section{Preliminaries}

 In this section, we present the analytic framework that underpins our asymptotic analysis.
 The discussion is organized around two complementary ingredients.
-We first recall structural decompositions and functional inequalities that allow entropy methods to connect microscopic information with macroscopic quantities.
-We then establish energy--dissipation balances that provide uniform control of kinetic and interaction energies throughout the evolution.
+We first recall the basic structural properties of relative entropy, including its variational characterization, decomposition formulas, and functional inequalities, which allow entropy methods to connect microscopic information with macroscopic quantities.
+We then establish energy-dissipation balances that provide uniform control of kinetic and interaction energies throughout the evolution.
 Taken together, these tools form the basis for the quantitative convergence estimates developed in the next section.